Chicken chop

 Chicken chop is a dish invented by Hainanese migrant workers during the colonial Malaya period.
 The dish is a local adaptation of fried and grilled chicken, often found in Malaysian kopitiams and restaurants specialising in Hainanese cuisine or western cuisine.

 History

 Hainanese migrant workers, who primarily worked as cooks for British colonial officers, developed chicken chop as a fusion dish that combined Western culinary influences with Malaysian ingredients and cooking techniques.
-While it may sound similar to the American chicken fried steak, chicken chop differs in its way of cooking and choice of sides and gravy.
-The dish is traditionally served with black pepper sauce or Worcestershire sauce, accompanied by a side of fries and vegetables usually in the form of salad or coleslaw.
+While it may sound similar to the American chicken fried steak (which actually uses beefsteak), chicken chop differs in its way of cooking and choice of sides and gravy.
+The dish is traditionally served with black pepper sauce or a Hainanese-style brown sauce (based on tomato ketchup, A1 or Worcestershire sauce, soy sauce, and a thickening agent), accompanied by a side of fries and vegetables usually in the form of salad or coleslaw.

 Preparation

 Chicken chop is typically made using a deboned chicken thigh or a flattened chicken breast.
 The chicken is either breaded or marinated and then deep-fried (for breaded chicken chop) or pan-fried (for marinated chicken chop, often named chicken chop grill or just chicken grill), then served with brown gravy.
 The gravy is often made from a premixed powder or a blend of sauces, giving it a savoury and slightly tangy flavor.
 The dish can also be a side dish served with other dishes such as nasi lemak or nasi goreng.